 The Radnorshire Arms

 The Radnorshire Arms Hotel, Presteigne is a stunning Grade II listed building that can trace its history back to the 1600s.
 The Jacobean building has original timbers and a wealth of oak panelled walls.
 You can feel the weight of history as soon as you step inside.
+Family run, the Radnorshire Arms, has 18 bedrooms, a large timber framed bar and an historic dining room.
+You can enjoy a drink it’s impressive bar, Sunday carvery, light lunches, traditional dinners, plus there’s an extensive kids’ menu and plenty of seating outside.

 The Royal Oak

-The Royal Oak is an 18th century pub on the High Street with a really traditional pub feel.
+The Royal Oak is an 18th century pub on the High Street with a really traditional feel.
 Serving pub food to suit everyone from an extensive list of burgers to loaded fries, steaks to sides and deserts to cheeses.
 Check out their Facebook page for opening hours and more.

 And here are few of the other pubs in Presteigne: